-Mr S O'Gorman (STAR and Transition) and Mrs M Green (Gateway) have responsibility for these programmes which assist with skills training and access to workplace employment and/or placements.
+Mr P Masters (STAR, Transition and Gateway) has responsibility for these programmes which assist with skills training and access to workplace employment and/or placements.

 ILLNESS AND ACCIDENTS

 In the case of illness, the school office needs to be informed at the start of the school day on 06 370 0175 or email office@rathkeale.school.nz or via the Rathkeale App.